ahernot/UE12-morse-translator/README.md

 ## Random notes

-The `.size` function gets the size of a C++ object (`vector.size()` will return the number of elements in `vector`).
+The `std::vector::size` function gets the size of a C++ object (`vector.size()` will return the number of elements in `vector`).
 The `sizeof()` function returns the bit size of the element at the pointer address of the object (hence, for a vector or any other 'recurrent' data structure, it is much lesser than the actual bit size of the whole object).
+<br>Cannot include twice the same file "*.h"